Lead quizzes I’m talking about is a tool for business to involve users into a dialog.

 The content of the quiz must also be submitted according to user data: geography, time zone and time of day, request, return (whether the customer is familiar with the brand or is it the first encounter), and the mainline — social networks, communities, mailings, etc. Build interactive quizzes adjusting them, according to what you know about the client.

-Semantics better be split as accurately as possible to make different quizzes as effective.
+Semantics better be split as accurately as possible to make different quizzes as efficient.

 For example, you can make different variants of a quiz for day and night time.
-Set them up for different advertising campaigns (one will work during the day, the other at night).
-This can help reach the audience more effectively: people are the office during the day, and at night are busy with personal life.
+Set them up for various advertising campaigns (one will work during the day, the other at night).
+That can help reach the audience more effectively: people are the office during the day, and at night they are busy with personal life.

-Do not ask users complicated questions.
-Just above average is okay. or people will lose interest and leave.
-Each of the questions must have from 3 to 5 answers to choose.
+Do not ask users complicated questions – just above average is okay.
+Each of the items must have from 3 to 5 answers to choose.
 However, the choice and the questions should not be primitive either.
 It should all be easily digestible.
-Most users are not willing to spend too much time studying a test or a survey carefully. remember people perceive with their eyes, so it should be readable and easily perceptible.
+Most users are not willing to spend too much time studying a test or a survey carefully.
+Remember people perceive with their eyes, so it should be readable and easily perceptible.

 It is required to test quizzes on focus-groups.
 You can at least check quizzes on acquaintances, relatives, colleagues, etc.

-How to “cook” a visitor who passed a quiz: retargeting via context and social networks, loyalty programs, content and selling newsletters.
+Nurture a visitor who passed a quiz with retargeting ads, loyalty programs, content and selling newsletters.

 Potential challenges & common pitfalls